wicol/emqtt/README.md

 Available actions on the camera are to send an email or upload an image to an FTP..
 This script makes it easier to integrate into automation systems.

+It's based on aiosmtpd and paho-mqtt.

 I made a docker image because like any hipster dev I like docker.
 At least it's based on alpine so there's that.

 ## Run it

 1. Create venv and activate it.
 Or don't.

 1. `pip install -r requirements.pip`.
-It's just paho-mqtt.

 1. Give it some env vars.
 These are the defaults so omit whatever looks good.
    * SMTP_PORT=1025